-The current schedule of fees and charges was presented for Members' approval along with the proposed fees and charges to take effect from April 2023.
+Members heard that the current schedule of fees and charges was presented for approval along with the proposed fees and charges to take effect from 1 April 2023.

-As in previous years Officers had reviewed the fees and charges payable for applications within the remit of the Committee and, where a discretion existed, it was proposed that increases be approved to better reflect cost recovery in relation to the administration of the licensing areas concerned.
+The Committee was informed that, as in previous years, Officers had reviewed the fees and charges payable for applications and, where a discretion existed, proposed that increases be approved to better reflect cost recovery in relation to the administration of the licensing areas concerned.
+The proposed fees and charges for 2023/24 along with the fees and charges for 2022/23 were set out within Appendix A of item A.4 of the Report of the Corporate Director (Operations & Delivery).